 It’s also one of the only year-round rooftop bars in Barcelona owing to a creative sliding-glass wall.

 What really stood out for me were the creative Asian/South American fusion tapas dishes.
 If I wanted quality eats with my panoramic view of The Med, this would be my choice.

 Hours: 10 am – 12 am (all year).

 W Hotel Rooftop Bar

 WET Bar really picks up as the sun plunges into the Med.
-When the lights dim here the hammocks are cleared for a rooftop party with dance floor and local and international DJs spinning ‘unique rhythms’.
+When the lights dim here, the hammocks are cleared for a rooftop party with a dance floor and local and international DJs spinning ‘unique rhythms’.

 SkyBar at the Grand Central Hotel

 This super-central 5-star hotel is generous enough to open its doors to non-guests in the spring and summer.
 This is truly a privileged location, and if it were a little more secretive to local crowds, it would be paradise.